plotfi/mulang/README.md

 fn main() -> int {
   var fib: int = fibonacci(5);

+  // Still have no idea how I will make strings or printing work.
   _ = printf("fibonacci of 5 is: %d\n", fib);

   return 0;